North American blizzard of 2003: Meteorological history

 42nd street, NYC, near the UN, looking West during the February 2003 winter storm.

 Madison Avenue, NYC, near Grand Central Terminal, looking South during the February 2003 winter storm.

 Times Square, NYC, during the February 2003 winter storm.
 Image shows the city garbage collection trucks outfitted with snow plows and scoops.

 Corner in Hells Kitchen neighborhood, NYC, during the February 2003 winter storm.

+Plowing the streets of Washington, D.C. during the February 2003 winter storm.

 Impact

 This snowstorm paralyzed much of the East Coast with its heavy snow.
 All in all, it was the most significant and powerful storm to affect the major cities of the Northeast since the Blizzard of 1996.
 Washington's Reagan National Airport, Baltimore/Washington International Airport, Pittsburgh International Airport, Philadelphia International Airport, and LaGuardia Airport in New York City were shut down completely, and Dulles Airport had one runway open.
 With snow continually accumulating, road travel was nearly impossible.